EndaMagennis/dungeon_dwellers_resub/README.md

   - [VSCode](https://code.visualstudio.com/): Local IDE used as backup
   - [Chrome DevTools](https://developer.chrome.com/docs/devtools/open/): used to debug
   - [Font Awesome](https://fontawesome.com/): used to supply icons
+  - [Coolers](https://coolors.co/): used to generate a pallette for more consistent styling
   - [Image Extractor](https://extract.pics/): used to scrape images from websites used within the project
   - [W3C Validator](https://validator.w3.org/): HTML validator
   - [W3C CSS validator](https://jigsaw.w3.org/css-validator/): CSS validator